Baanaaana/pi-setup/README.md

 ## Manual Installation

-If you prefer to review the script before running it (recommended), you can:
+If you prefer to choose which features to install, you can:

 1. Download the script: